 NEEDLES AND SYRINGES

 The needle and syringe is arguably the most important piece of equipment needed to inject drugs.
 Due to legal restrictions on possession and over-the-counter sale, it can also be the most difficult piece of equipment to obtain.
 Needles and syringes are not all the same.
 It’s important to find a needle and syringe that you feel comfortable with, so if you have the opportunity, experiment with different types, sizes, and brands of injection equipment until you’ve found the one that works for you.
 Or you may find that you’ll use different equipment at different times depending on what and where you’re injecting.
-Among the things you should consider when choosing a needle and syringe are:

-(frequently 21G or 23G), and certain substances such as injectable steroids and hormones can only be administered intramuscularly.
+Needle gauge: which refers to the size of the bore or hole in the needle.
+With needles it is important to remember that the higher the gauge, the thinner the needle (and the smallerthe hole).
+A 28 gauge needle (abbreviated 28G) is therefore thinner than a 25 gauge needle, which is in turn thinner than an 18 gauge needle.
+Most intravenous injectors use either a standard insulin set which typically has a 27G or 28G needle (and an orange cap), or a standard tuberculin set with a 25G needle (frequently called a bluetip because of its color).
+The smaller gauge needle you use, the smaller the puncture wound, and therefore the less opportunity for infection to occur.
+Using a smaller gauge needle is also likely to result in less bleeding.
+Intramuscular injections must be given with larger gauge needles (frequently 21G or 23G), and certain substances such as injectable steroids and hormones can only be administered intramuscularly.
 Intravenous injectors typically use needles no larger than 25G, and whenever possible, needle gauge should be matched to the size or the vein into which you’re injecting.
 If you’re using a small, delicate vein like those in the hands, for instance, a thinner needle such as a 28G is the safest choice.
 Drugs that are cut with a lot of impurities, like white powder or tar heroin, may clog the point of the syringe.
 The higher the gauge (therefor the thinner the needle and the smaller the hole), the more likely it is that the point may get clogged.
 This is particularly true with brown tar heroin.

-BRAND.
 Most drug injectors find that, if given the opportunity to try out different brands of needles and syringes, they will find one that they prefer over all others.
 Different manufacturers create needles and syringes of varying quality.
 Some brands of needles are more comfortable to inject with than others, and the plungers on some brands of syringes are easier to manipulate than on others.

 ONE-PIECE SETS VERSUS TWO-PIECE, DETACHABLE SETS